fostersmix/fostersmix.github.io/README.md

 or use #usemartingale

 #### Profit
-Profit to the return address.
+Profit to the return address*.
 Transaction are paid on next day (min.
 3 confirmations).

+*Do not use disposable bitcoin address!